MMesbahU/nextflow/docs/awscloud.rst

 in you cluster.
 Replace these values with the ones of your choice.

-Nextflow only requires a Linux image that provides support for `Cloud-init <http://cloudinit.readthedocs.io/>`_ bootstrapping mechanism and includes a Java runtime (version 8) and a Docker engine (version 1.11 or higher).
+Nextflow only requires a Linux image that provides support for `Cloud-init <http://cloudinit.readthedocs.io/>`_ bootstrapping mechanism and includes a Java runtime (version 8) and a Docker engine (version 1.11 or later).

 For your convenience the following pre-configured Amazon Linux AMI is available in the *EU Ireland* region:
 ``ami-4b7daa32``.